Read transcripts of debates in both Houses

 Book tours of Parliament on Saturdays throughout the year

 Browse teaching resources by key stage, subject, theme or resource type

-Inquiry status: oral evidence taking in progress
+Inquiry status: Oral evidence concluded.
+Report in preparation.

 The Treasury Committee is conducting an inquiry into the required divestment of 632 branches of Lloyds Banking Group, otherwise known as ‘Project Verde’, and the collapse of The Co-operative Bank’s bid for these branches.

 Treasury Committee take evidence from Andrew Bailey, Bank of England